xzava/spell/README.md

 `pip install python-Levenshtein~=0.12 && pip install numpy`
 3. Add the alias to your .bashrc
 `alias spell="python3 <PATH_TO_SPELL>"`
-4. Finished.
+4. Star this project.
 Now you can spell check one or many words in the terminal

 Default setting it to log any inncorect spelling, so you can go and learn what words you need to learn to spell.
 The default path is `~/spelling_log.txt`